prosper-community/prosper-website-front-end/readme.md

-# Prosper Front-End
+# Prosper Website Front-End
-This is a public repository for the Prosper front-end.
+This is a public repository for the Prosper website's front-end.
 It is based upon [Zurb Foundation 6 Template](https://github.com/zurb/foundation-sites-template) which is a front-end framework with [Gulp](https://github.com/gulpjs/gulp) and basic templating with [Handlebars](http://handlebarsjs.com/) and [Panini](https://github.com/zurb/panini).

 ## Trello Board
 We've created a public trello board if anyone wants to help move this project forward they can assign themselves to a specific task and join the Prosper Community.